Castelnuovo-Mumford regularity bounds for singular surfaces: Introduction

 \section{Introduction}

-The motivation of this paper is to generalize several results on Castelnuovo-Mumford regularity bounds for points, curves and surfaces.
 Throughout this paper we work over the complex number field $k:=\nC$.
 Let $X$ be a closed subscheme of $\nP^n$ defined by an ideal sheaf $\sI_X$. $X$ is said to be $m$-regular if $H^i(\nP^n, \sI_X(m-i))=0$ for all $i>0$.
-The minimal such number $m$ is called the Castelnuovo-Mumford regularity of $X$ and is denoted by $\reg X$.
-In the same way, we can define $\reg \sF$ for any coherent sheaf $\sF$ on $\nP^n$.
-For further reference on regularity refer to the book \cite{Lazarsfeld:PosAG1}.
+The minimal such number $m$ is called Castelnuovo-Mumford regularity of $X$ and is denoted by $\reg X$.
+Similarly, we can define $\reg \sF$ for any coherent sheaf $\sF$ on $\nP^n$.
+For further reference on regularity theory we refer to the book \cite{Lazarsfeld:PosAG1}.

-Our first result establishes a regularity bound for a dimension zero subscheme of $\nP^n$.
-Instead of the length of the scheme, we use the Loewy length (cf. Definition \ref{def02}) to bound the regularity.
-In general, if the scheme is nonreduced, then its Loewy length could be much smaller than its length, so it provides an efficient way to bound the regularity of nonreduced zero dimensional schemes.
+The main result of the paper is to prove the following regularity bound for certain singular surfaces. \begin{theorem} Let $X$ be a nondegenerate normal surface in $\nP^n$ $(n\geq 4)$ with the following singularities: rational, Gorenstein elliptic and log canonical.
+Then one has

+\end{theorem} For a nonsingular surface, the above bound has been proved by Pinkham \cite{Pinkham:RegBoundSur} in $\nP^4$ and $\nP^5$, and by Lazarsfeld \cite{Larz:RegSurface} in $\nP^n$ with $n\geq 4$.
+The regularity conjecture, which is also called Eisenbud-Goto conjecture due to \cite{Eisenbud:LinFreRes}, predicts that the above bound should work for any nondegenerate projective variety.
+This has been proved for curves by Gruson-Lazarsfeld-Peskine \cite{GLP} (see also \cite{Giaimo:CMRegofCurves} by Giaimo) and for nonsingular surfaces as aforementioned.
+Some slightly weaker regularity bounds for higher dimensional varieties were obtained by Kwak in \cite{Kwak:Reg34} and \cite{Kwak:GenEquReg}.